kagaimiq/jl-uboot-tool/protocol-usb.md

 The hook gets reset when this command is executed.

+### Write memory (encrypted)

+**Note: DV15-specific**

+- Command: `FB 31 AA:aa:aa:aa SS:ss -- cc:CC`
+  * AA:aa:aa:aa = Memory address
+  * SS:ss = Size of data
+  * cc:CC = CRC16 of data
+- Data in: data to be written

+This command is similar to the regular write memory command (FB 06), however it takes data encrypted with something different than what the regular write command takes in some chips.

+Look at the *dv15loader.bin* for an example of data transferred via this command (data is transmitted in 512 byte blocks)

 ## Loader commands (BR17/BR21/etc)

 Commands that supplement the MaskROM command set; available from the Loader or the UBOOT2.00 variant.